White Island eruption: Heroic Volcanic Air Safaris pilot Tim Barrow speaks out

 "My assessment was just to get in there and get the job done.
 My view was the island had done its thing, it had blown its top at that stage and if there was any opportunity to get those people out then we would try."

-Barrow said fellow pilot Volcanic Air Safaris pilot Brian De Pauw was on the island near the beach with tourists when the volcano erupted.
+Barrow said fellow Volcanic Air Safaris pilot Brian De Pauw was on the island near the beach with tourists when the volcano erupted.

+De Pauw's helicopter (pictured) was badly damaged and has been left on the island.

 Barrow said De Pauw instructed his four German passengers to get in the water with him.
-Two did and as a result, they didn't suffer any injuries.
+Two did and as a result, they didn't suffer any injuries, and were later transported back to shore by a White Island Tours boat.
 But two chose to stay on the island and were severely burned.

 About 10 minutes after the eruption, Barrow, who was at the Rotorua base, was radioed about the eruption.
 Barrow made the decision to get in his helicopter and fly to the scene, with crewman and fellow pilot Graeme Hopcroft.